FDio/csit/docs/content/methodology/per_patch_testing.md

 and use its suite tag.
 For example, "ethip4-ip4base" is a suite tag selecting just one suite in CSIT git repository, avoiding all scale, container, and other simialr variants.

-Note that CSIT uses "autogen" code generator, so the robot running in Jenkins has access to more suites than visible just by looking into CSIT git repository.
-Thus, suite tag is not enough to select precisely the intended suite, and user is encouraged to narrow down to a single test case within a suite.

 ### Fully specified tag expressions